Published market hub · 2026-06

 Geography warnings

-- ZIP watch rows can diverge materially from city or metro averages.
+- ZIP watch or buy-box reads are read layers and can diverge materially from city or metro averages.

 Methodology notes

-- Use the public dashboard as a first-pass market read, not as a property-level decision.
+- Use the dashboard as a first-pass review layer, not as parcel-level deal review.

-- Keep city rent/value proxies, metro acquisition pressure, and literal ZIP evidence visibly separate.
+- Keep city rent/value proxies, metro acquisition pressure, and ZIP or buy-box read visibly separate.

 - Release dates and methodologies differ by source, so investor judgment should follow the metric-level labels rather than assume one unified feed.